Ipswich Strategic Streetscape Initiative

 There are many things to consider.
 Lighting, pedestrians, vegetation, safety, traffic signals, shade, services overhead, service underneath and the list goes on.

-Considering all of these elements and positioning them appropriately for the long term future is critical.
+Considering all of these elements and positioning them appropriately for the long term is crucial.
 Expert advice on each element is required.

 Hierarchy within Community